ashrithasgit/k8s-issueprediction-devtrails/README.md

 # Kubernetes Failure Prediction Model for DEVTRAILS by Guidewire

 ## Overview
-This is our submission for the DEVTRAILS hackathon conducted by Guidewire.We are currently studying in 6th semester at Dayanad Sagar University.
+This is our submission for the DEVTRAILS hackathon conducted by Guidewire.
+We are currently studying in 6th semester at Dayanad Sagar University.
 We aim to predict 6 issues that are faced in k8 clusters.
 We used different algorithms like LighGMB and Random forest but XGBoost had the highest accuracy.

 ## Failure Categories
 The model predicts the following Kubernetes issues: